stephencz/stephencz-com/_posts/2020-12-27-computer-friendly-chess-notation.md

 categories: [chess, programming]
 ---

-{:.drop-cap}
 A few weeks ago I watched *The Queen's Gambit* on Netflix.
 After watching the first two episodes I decided to try my hand at chess.
 I'm not great, but I did have fun.
 Since then, I've been playing regularly against other people on [lichess.org](https://www.lichess.org/).
-I've read, and skimmed, some books on basic tactics, watched some videos, and generally have tried to improve my play.
+I've read, and skimmed, some books on basic tactics, watched some of [John Bartholomew's](https://www.youtube.com/channel/UC6hOVYvNn79Sl1Fc1vx2mYA) fantastic videos, and have generally tried to improve my play.

 I saw a post on reddit, supposedly written by a GM, or maybe it was an IM, which said that one of the best ways to improve at chess is to write analyses for you games.
 A standard rule of playing chess is for each player to record their moves.